 So goodbye, goodbye, goodbye

-Simon spent the second half of the 1970s dabbling in cinema – he appeared in Woody Allen’s Annie Hall, and then wrote and starred in One-Trick Pony, an unsuccessful movie about a struggling musician, was ultimately unsuccessful – it’s most fondly remembered for the hit song ‘Late in the Evening’.
+Simon spent the second half of the 1970s dabbling in cinema – he appeared in Woody Allen’s Annie Hall, and then wrote and starred in One-Trick Pony.
+The movie, about a struggling musician, was ultimately unsuccessful – it’s most fondly remembered for the hit song ‘Late in the Evening’.
 The accompanying soundtrack is similar to the jazzy soft-rock of Still Crazy but it’s a more consistent set with strong album tracks like ‘Jonah’ and ‘Ace in the Hole’.

 Even at the age of 74, Simon’s still innovating on Stranger to Stranger.
 He teams up with young Italian producer Clap!Clap! for three tracks, as well as using Harry Partch’s instruments that were built for the micro-tonal scale (Partch used 43 tones in an octave instead of the usual 12 of Western music).
 ‘Wristband’ tells the story of a musician locked out of his own gig, who launches into a diatribe about inequality.

-Simon teams up with veteran British producer Brian Eno for Surprise.
+Simon teamed up with veteran British producer Brian Eno for Surprise.
 Eno adds atmospheric washes behind Simon’s thoughtful songs, while Steve Gadd provides drums.
 Jazz legend Herbie Hancock provides piano on the hymn-like ‘Wartime Prayers’, the strongest Simon song since The Rhythm of the Saints.
 The lovely ‘Father and Daughter’, with Vincent Nguini on guitar, was originally featured on The Wild Thornberrys.

 Hearts and Bones was planned as a Simon and Garfunkel album, in the wake of the pair’s successful live reunion in 1981.
 Garfunkel failed to complete his vocals on time, so Simon released it as a solo record.
-Hearts and Bones is inconsistent, with throwaways like ‘Cars Are Cars’ and ‘Think Too Much (b)’.
-The best work, however, includes some of Simon’s most stunning songs; ‘Train in the Distance’, about his first marriage, and the title track, detailing his relationship with Carrie Fisher.
+Hearts and Bones is inconsistent, with trivialities like ‘Cars Are Cars’ and ‘Think Too Much (b)’.
+The best work, however, includes some of Simon’s most stunning songs.
+‘Train in the Distance’ is about his first marriage, while the title track details his relationship with Carrie Fisher.
 There’s also the lovely ‘Rene and Georgette Magritte With Their Dog After The War’, as well as ‘Song About The Moon’.